IMMM-SFA/Ferencz_et_al_2024_ERL/README.md

 8. Ferencz, S., & Capone, J. (2024).
 LA Water Urban Morphology and SSP Population Change on Future Water Demand (Version v1) [Data set].
 MSD-LIVE Data Repository. https://doi.org/10.57931/2370544

 ## Code Reference
 9. Code for Executing the processing and analysis steps in "Reproduce my Experiment" provided in the `workflow` folder on this meta-repository.
+The scripts are named by their corresponding "Reproduce my Experiment" step.

 ## Contributing Modeling Software
 Standard Python Packages along with the Rasterio (https://rasterio.readthedocs.io/en/stable/) and Geopandas modules (https://geopandas.org/en/stable/).